jay/curl_google_oauth/README.md

 https://developers.google.com/identity/protocols/oauth2#expiration

-## start-auth-url.bat

-start-auth-url.bat is a helper script for Windows that is called by bearer-new.pl to launch the URL for Google's interactive confirmation in the user's default browser.
-There is no reason to run this script directly.

 ## shared.pl

 shared.pl contains shared variables and functions used by bearer-new.pl and bearer-refresh.pl.
 There is no reason to run this script directly.

-# Data files
+# Data directory

+The main scripts bearer-new.pl and bearer-refresh.pl accept option `--datadir <path>` to set the directory for the data files.
+The script will chdir to the directory on startup.
+The default is the current directory.

+## auth-url.bat

+auth-url.bat is a Windows helper script that may be created by bearer-new.pl to open the Google interactive authorization URL from auth-url.txt in the user's default browser.
+There is no reason to run this script directly.

 ## auth-url.txt

-auth-url.txt contains the interactive authorization URL.
+auth-url.txt contains the Google interactive authorization URL.
 This file is created by bearer-new.pl and the URL in the file should open in your browser during authorization.

 Troubleshooting: If the URL failed to open in your browser you can either copy it from the terminal or this file and paste it into the browser, while